fuchsberger/csci_204_2024_spring/week_2/quizz_prep.md

   - how to use basic assert functions such as assertEqual or assertRaises
   - list advantages over less sophisticated approaches
 - Activity featured in lecture 2.2 (complete it!)
+- Understanding of Big O and the ability to determine the correct order of magnitude for simple algorithms.